FISHER CENTER PREDOCTORAL FELLOWS

 Gao holds a bachelor's degree from Inner Mongolian Normal University in China, and a master's degree from Peking University and a Ph.D from University of Iowa.
 She is currently an Assistant Professor of History at Ryerson University, Toronto, Ontario.

-The 2013-2014 Fisher Center Predoctoral Fellow application is available to download (PDF).
+The Fisher Center Predoctoral Fellow application is available on the HR website.